William Shatner, TV's Capt. Kirk, blasts into space

 Published Wednesday, October 13, 2021 9:03AM EDT

-The "Star Trek" actor and three fellow passengers hurtled to an altitude of 66.5 miles (107 kilometers) over the West Texas desert in the fully automated capsule, then safely parachuted back to Earth in a flight that lasted just over 10 minutes.
+The “Star Trek” actor and three fellow passengers hurtled to an altitude of 66.5 miles (107 kilometers) over the West Texas desert in the fully automated capsule, then safely parachuted back to Earth.
+The flight lasted just over 10 minutes.

 He said that going from the blue sky to the utter blackness of space was a moving experience: “In an instant you go, `Whoa, that's death.'
 That's what I saw.”